hackoregon/civic-devops/docs/HOWTO-extend-EBS-Volume-size.md

 fsadm: Executing mount /dev/xvdb /data
 ```

 Once the resize has completed, the filesystem is remounted (if previously mounted).
-You can also manually mount the filesyste for use using the `mount` command (e.g. `mount xvdb /data`).
+You can also manually mount the filesystem for use using the `mount` command (e.g. `mount xvdb /data`).

 Use the `lsblk` command to check that the filesystem size has increased properly.
 Note: it will not exactly match the size of the Volume due to space needed for filesystem overhead.